Relations among Ramanujan-Type Congruences I

 Ramanujan in the 1920ies found astounding divisibility patterns for the partition function~\cite{ramanujan-1920}:

 When discovered in the 1920ies, they surprised number theorists as they provided regular divisibility for a function whose mere calculation for small arguments was at the edge of the feasible.
-Only decades later, it was uncovered that they fit into a larger theme: Given a weakly holomorphic modular form~$f$ and a prime~$\ell$, we say that~$f$ has a Ramanujan-type congruences modulo~$\ell$ if its Fourier coefficients~$c(f;\,n)$ satisfy
+Only decades later, it was uncovered that they fit into a larger theme: Given a weakly holomorphic modular form~$f$, a prime~$\ell$, and integers~$M > 0$ and~$\beta$, we say that~$f$ has a Ramanujan-type congruences modulo~$\ell$ on the arithmetic progression~$M \ZZ + \beta$ if its Fourier coefficients~$c(f;\,n)$ satisfy